Skip to main content

 IP Allowlist Configuration

-To ensure data security, please add the following IP addresses to the database's allowlist:
+Please add the following IP addresses to your MySQL database allowlist:

 175.24.211.44,